microsoft/playwright/installation-tests/README.md

 # Installation Tests

-These tests check end-2-end installation and operation of Playwright.
+These tests check end-to-end installation and operation of Playwright.
 Each test is set with a separate folder that contains all scripts from `fixture-scripts` folder and dummy package.json.